softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

   Logger for SparkJava.

 ## Getting the Webpage for Testing Setup

 Once you have completed **all** of the previous steps you should be able to launch your server and access a testing page.
+This is a dummy frontend that was made to help with basic testing of your server and endpoints.

-Inside of `server/src/main/java/main` in the main fuction create a Server object then call run on it.
-The run function needs a port that you will run your server on, which typically for testing you is 8080.
+Inside of `server/src/main/java/main` in the main function create a Server object, and then call run on it.
+The run function needs a port you will run your server on, which typically for testing you is 8080.
 When you run the main function it will start the server.
-Intelij will give you several lines of red text, but if the last line says started then the server is active.
+Intelij will give you several lines of red text, but if the last line says 'started' then the server is active.

 Open a browser you choose and go to `localhost:8080` (If you picked another port replace 8080 with that instead).
 If everything is setup correctly you should be able to see this webpage.